What Makes a Kernel Fast#

 The memory level must be specified.
 For an HBM roofline, the bytes are HBM bytes.
 For an L2 roofline, they are L2 bytes.
 For an SMEM roofline, they are shared memory bytes.
 In this chapter, the default roofline is the HBM roofline.

-The compute roof is a flat line:
+The compute-throughput ceiling is a horizontal line:

 A B200 roofline with example workloads, showing the memory roof, the compute roof, and the ridge point